 £40 M&S Gift Card welcome gift

-As a thank you for taking out a policy, we will reward you with £40 M&S vouchers (Terms and conditions apply).
+As a thank you for taking out a policy, we will reward you with a £40 M&S Gift Card (Terms and conditions apply).

 How does it work?

 Saga Term Life Insurance provides cover should you die during the term of the policy.
 There are two options to choose from - Life Insurance and Decreasing Life Insurance.

 Leave a lump sum to help your family cope financially if you are no longer around to support them (Level term and Decreasing term life insurance options available).

 Mortgage specific features included as standard to provide added protection when moving home.
 You can choose whether you want your cover amount to remain the same if you have an interest-only mortgage (Life Insurance) or decrease over the full length of the policy (Decreasing term life insurance).

 Premiums start from just £6 a month, the equivalent of around 20p a day (based on an average 30 day month).